Praphulla/HealthClinic/Azure Lab_1.md

     2. Close your Visual Studio and try to clear the temp of your system and reload the solution, which should work fine.

     > Note: Make sure you have the dev environment setup properly as
     > discussed in the pre-requisites section of this lab or you may end up
     > with issues.
     >
     > Upon loading the solution, do a local build to make sure that your
     > application works fine without any issues and you should see your app
     > running locally.

 <img src="./media/image2.png" width="514" height="289" />

-2.Right click on “MyHealth.Web” and select “publish”.
-You will see a new
-    window automatically open to indicate that the resources will be created in Azure, which will host all application resources.
+2. Right click on “MyHealth.Web” and select “publish”.
+You will see a new window automatically open to indicate that the resources will be created in Azure, which will host all application resources.
 Fill in the required information and make sure to change the type to Web App.